gmetais/ScriptTimingProxy/README.md

-### Be careful, the proxy is not working with HTTPS files.
-It doesn't even tunnel them.
+#### Be careful, the proxy is not working with HTTPS files.

-On an HTTPS webpage, you'll see nothing.
+On an HTTPS page, the proxy can't work.
 On an HTTP page, you won't be able to see the JS files loaded over HTTPS.